expo/react-conf-experience/README.md

 # The React Conf Experience
-The official mobile app for React Conf 2016.
+A mobile app for React Conf 2016.

+In this repo we experiment with NavigationExperimental and use Relay for all data fetching and such.
+We hope it will serve as an interesting example for people who are interested in either.

 ## Project